chetajs/chetajs-cli/README.md

 NodeJS CLI generator tool for scaffolding ExpressJS applications.

-*Pre-loaded with authentication and authentication middleware for securing your application.*
+*Pre-loaded authentication and authentication middleware for securing your application.*

 ## Install